20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 A closed book

-Meaning: refers to something that is difficult to understand or remains a mystery to someone.
+Meaning: something or someone that is difficult to understand or mysterious.

-- Quantum physics is a closed book to me.
-The complex theories and concepts feel beyond my grasp.
+• Quantum physics is a closed book to me.

 An open book

-- My life is an open book, and I have no hidden secrets or emotions.
+• My life is an open book; I have nothing to hide.

 Be a bookend

-Meaning: to be one of two similar things or people that are at the beginning and end of something.
+Meaning: used to describe one of two similar people or things that appear at the beginning and end of something, often giving a sense of balance or symmetry.

 Be on the same page

-Meaning: to have the same understanding or agreement.
+Meaning: to share the same understanding, agreement, or expectations about a situation.

 Book of life